JamesIves/hlds-docker/docs/BUILDING_AN_IMAGE.md

 docker compose -f docker-compose.local.yml up
 ```

 6. Connect to your server via the public IP address by loading the game on [Steam](https://store.steampowered.com/).
-You must own a copy of the game on Steam in order to play.
+To play, you must own a copy of the game on Steam.
-7. _Optional_: If you want to start a custom mod, you can modify your `$GAME` environment variable once the image is built prior to running `docker compose -f docker-compose.local.yml up`.
-This allows you to add custom scripts to the server image while also telling the dedicated server client what mod to use.
+7. _Optional_: If you want to start a custom mod, you can modify your `$GAME` environment variable once the image is built before running `docker compose -f docker-compose.local.yml up`.
+This allows you to add custom scripts to the server image while telling the dedicated server client what mod to use.